Information for Buyers

 #9 Closing Procedures

-The closing process is always changing.
-It is even referred to as "settlement" or "escrow" in different parts of the country.
+The closing process can vary depending on local custom and legal requirements.
+It is sometimes referred to as "settlement" or "escrow" in different parts of the country.
 With increased technology, most closings are completely automated and both parties do not have to be present at the same time to sign.

-Closings usually take about 30 days to complete.
-This mainly depends on the buyer's financing availability, successful home inspection completion, and various lender conditions (ex. title search, title insurance, termite inspections, surveys and appraisals).
+Closings usually take about 30 days to complete if the buyer is using lender financing.
+It further depends on the buyer's type of financing, a successful home inspection, and various lender or title conditions (ex. title search, title insurance, surveys and appraisals).

-The closing process is the transfer of the title of the property from the buyer to the seller.
-The buyer will receive the keys to the home or the deed to the land, while the seller receives payment for the property.
-The amount the seller receives is based upon the amount that is still owed on the mortgage, any outstanding fees or taxes, and any additional closing costs.
-All legal papers are filed with the local record office.
+The closing process is the transfer of the title of the property from the seller to the buyer.
+The buyer will receive the keys to the home or your agent will make arrangements to obtain the keys if the seller maintains possession for any time after closing.
+The recorded deed will arrive in the ail within a few weeks after closing.
+Of course, the seller receives payment for the property at the closing also.
+The amount the seller nets is based upon the amount that is still owed on the mortgage, any outstanding fees or taxes, and any additional closing costs.
+All legal papers are filed with the local county recorder's office.

-It is this step where the buyers and sellers do very little.
-It is important as the seller to take a final walk through the property to make sure the property's condition as not changed.
-It is equally important for both the buyer and seller to make sure the paperwork they are signing reflects the agreement of the original sale.
+Prior to the closing, it is important as for the to take a final walk through the property to make sure the property's condition has not changed.
+It is equally important for both the buyer and seller to make sure the paperwork they will be signing reflects the agreement of the purchase contract.

 #10 Settling In

-You have unpacked your boxes, arranged your furniture, and feel complete with your moving task.
-What's next?
+Before you take possession, you will want to contact all of the utility companies that provide service to your new home.
+Your agent can provide you with a list of those utilities.
+After moving day, and you have unpacked your boxes, arranged your furniture, and feel complete with your moving tasks, what's next?
 There is always an adjustment period when you move.
 It is important to understand that what you, your spouse and/or children may be feeling is completely normal.

-Here is a list of a few things that may help:
+Here are a few suggestion that may help: